• Skip to primary navigation

 Tips

-• It's best to use room temperature peanut butter.
+• It is best to use room-temperature peanut butter.
 When I tried to make these cookies with peanut butter that had been refrigerated, it was much harder to mix the ingredients together.
 In addition, the cookies didn't stay in a rounded shape when I pressed them down with the fork.

 • If your peanut butter is unsalted, you may want to add some salt to the batter.
 I'd suggest adding ⅛ to ¼ teaspoon.